 - Learn more about the legal issues of aging at the ABA's Commission on Law and Aging.

 - Contact your state and local bar associations to get names of attorneys.
-To find an association in your area, go to the ABA's State and Local Bar Association page.

 - Find low-cost legal assistance at a state legal aid society at Lawhelp.org.